ExtremeAddons/hdri_maker_docs/docs/_build/html/_sources/youtube_video.rst.txt

 Wrap Dome Ground
 ****************

-In questo tutorial viene mostrato come manipolare la forma del ground tramite le funzioni wrap.
+- In this tutorial you can see how to manipulate the ground shape using the wrap functions.

 .. raw:: html